Cloud Vulnerability DB

 A community-led vulnerabilities database

-A moderate severity vulnerability (GHSA-2rjv-cv85-xhgm) was identified in OpenSearch versions 2.19.2 and earlier, affecting the Field Level Security (FLS) implementation.
-The vulnerability was published and last updated on August 1, 2025, impacting the OpenSearch security plugin (org.opensearch.plugin:opensearch-security) (GitHub Advisory).
+OpenSearch versions 2.19.2 and earlier contain a vulnerability (GHSA-2rjv-cv85-xhgm) related to improper application of Field Level Security (FLS) rules on nested fields within JSON objects.
+The vulnerability was disclosed and patched on August 1, 2025, affecting the OpenSearch security plugin (GitHub Advisory).

 The vulnerability has been patched in OpenSearch versions 3.0.0 and 2.19.3.
-For users unable to update immediately, a workaround is available: when using FLS exclusion rules for object-valued attributes (like ~object), add an additional exclusion rule for the members of the object (like ~object.*) (GitHub Advisory).
+For users unable to update immediately, a workaround is available: when using FLS exclusion rules for object-valued attributes (like ~object), add an additional exclusion rule for the object's members (like ~object.*) (GitHub Advisory).

 Source: This report was generated using AI